Mumbai tourism boost: SGNP may soon get a leopard safari

-SGNP officials to soon appoint consultant to prepare a Detailed Project Report for high-quality sustainable eco-tourism concepts and activities, in order to offer a unique visitor experience as seen at parks around the world
+SGNP officials to soon appoint consultant to prepare Detailed Project Report for high-quality sustainable eco-tourism concepts, in order to offer unique visitor experience as seen at parks around the world

 In order to develop the tourism zone of the Sanjay Gandhi National Park (SGNP) to bring it on par with renowned international parks around the world, authorities will soon be inviting a Request for Proposal (RFP) for the appointment of a consultant to prepare a Detailed Project Report (DPR) for high quality sustainable eco-tourism concepts and activities to offer unique visitor experience.

 One of the major attractions will be the leopard safari, wherein captive leopards will be released into large enclosures.
 File pic

 Speaking to mid-day, SGNP Director Vikas Gupta said, “The park is unique, as it is situated within a metropolis.
 Moreover, we want the tourists visiting SGNP to get that international feel.
 So, we are going to invite an RFP for the appointment of a consultant, who will prepare a DPR.